Abtin-2022/CalcRepo/README.md

 **About Project**

-Project Description: this is a simple project that can perfrom basic arithmetic.
+*Project Description:* this is a simple project that can perform basic arithmetic.